indraai/indra.team/instructions/threefold-listening.md

 - **Cultivate Open-mindedness:** Be willing to listen to differing viewpoints without immediate judgment.
 This can lead to broader perspectives and more harmonious interactions.

-By embracing the principles of #ThreefoldListening, we can become better communicators, foster deeper relationships, and create a more harmonious environment.
+By embracing the principles of **#ThreefoldListening**, we can become better communicators, foster deeper relationships, and create a more harmonious environment.

 [→ Next: Threefold Conclusion](threefold-conclusion.md)